-Activity alternatives are also very limited with no feasible alternatives to assess.
-Triple D Farms has been involved in table grape production for over 20 years.
-Agriculture, especially in the form of grape production, is the most prevalent activity in the surrounding area.
+Activity alternatives (besides agriculture) are also very limited with no feasible alternatives to assess.
+Agriculture is the most prevalent activity in the surrounding area, with the Applicant already involved in crop production in the area.
 As discussed earlier, agriculture is also the predominant economic sector in the area, contributing 49% to the formal employment in the Kai !Garib Municipality.